|POST for injections

 Evidence that medical injections have infected people with HIV

 One of the best ways to estimate risks to get HIV from injections is to follow people who are HIV-negative, testing them from time to time to see who gets HIV, and then asking everyone about risks (such as skin-piercing procedures and number of sex partners).
-Information on injections is available from 9 studies in Africa that tested and followed people in the general population (such as villagers or women at antenatal clinics, but not sex workers).
+Information on injections is available from 9 studies in Africa during 1984-2005 that tested and followed people in the general population (such as villagers or women at antenatal clinics, but not sex workers).

 Taking all of these studies together, 11 of 12 results show that men and/or women who reported injections were more likely, often many times more likely, to show up with a new HIV infection compared to those who reported no injections (see the column on the right in the Table, below).
 In only one study were people who received injections less likely to have new HIV infections.